 9. What are my 3 most important values and how do I live them out.

-10. If you have children write a letter for their adults self.
+10. If you have children write a letter for them to read at age 21.

 11. Write the eulogy you hope to have.